Fine agreement

 1989.

-The title refers to the artist's concerns about social harmony: the human figure, omnipresent at the beginning, returns to illustrate an irenic theme.
+The title refers to the artist's concerns with social harmony: the human figure, omnipresent in his early work, returns to embody an irenic theme.